seanghay/pretty-paste/README.md

 Prettify your clipboard and then paste it

-I will use your clipboard data and format it and put it back on your clipboard then you can paste it anywhere.
+It will use your clipboard data and format it and put it back on your clipboard then you can paste it anywhere.

 #### Installation